kaist-sbml/multi-drug-response/README.md

 If you have any questions about the project, please contact:

-- Name: Junhyeok Jeon
+- Name: Hyun Uk Kim
-- Email: hyuk797@kaist.ac.kr
+- Email: ehukim(at)kaist.ac.kr